-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share (the midpoint of the price range set forth on the cover page of this prospectus) would increase (decrease) total consideration paid by new investors, total consideration paid by all stockholders and the average price per share paid by all stockholders by \$ million, \$ million and \$, respectively, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$15.00 per share (the midpoint of the price range set forth on the cover page of this prospectus) would increase (decrease) total consideration paid by new investors, total consideration paid by all stockholders and the average price per share paid by all stockholders by \$10.7 million, \$10.7 million and \$0.21, respectively, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-Similarly, a one million share increase (decrease) in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) the total consideration paid by investors participating in this offering, total consideration paid by all stockholders and the average price per share paid by all stockholders by approximately \$\text{million}\$, \$\text{million}\$ and \$\text{, respectively, assuming the assumed initial public offering price of \$\text{per share}\$ per share (the midpoint of the price range set forth on the cover page of this prospectus) remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Similarly, a one million share increase (decrease) in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) the total consideration paid by investors participating in this offering, total consideration paid by all stockholders and the average price per share paid by all stockholders by approximately \$14.0 million, \$14.0 million and \$0.07, respectively, assuming the assumed initial public offering price of \$15.00 per share (the midpoint of the price range set forth on the cover page of this prospectus) remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-The foregoing tables and calculations are based on shares of common stock outstanding as of September 30, 2020, after giving effect to the conversion of our outstanding shares of convertible preferred stock into shares of common stock and shares of Series 1 convertible preferred stock, and excludes:
+The foregoing tables and calculations are based on 9,679,876 shares of common stock outstanding as of September 30, 2020, after giving effect to the conversion of our outstanding shares of convertible preferred stock and outstanding shares of Class A common stock into 7,555,432 shares of common stock and 29,863,674 shares of Series 1 convertible preferred stock, and excludes:

-- shares of common stock issuable upon the exercise of outstanding stock options as of September 30, 2020, at a weighted-average exercise price of \$ per share; - shares of common stock issuable upon the exercise of outstanding stock options granted after September 30, 2020, at a weighted-average exercise price of \$ per share; - shares of common stock reserved for future issuance under our 2020 Plan which will become effective upon the execution and delivery of the underwriting agreement for this offering (including shares of common stock reserved for issuance under our 2013 Plan which shares will be added to the shares reserved under the 2020 Plan upon its effectiveness); and - shares of common stock reserved for future issuance under our ESPP which will become effective upon the execution and delivery of the underwriting agreement for this offering.
+- 7,424,661 shares of common stock issuable upon the exercise of outstanding stock options as of September 30, 2020, at a weighted-average exercise price of \$3.86 per share; - 568,523 shares of common stock issuable upon the exercise of outstanding stock options granted after September 30, 2020, at a weighted-average exercise price of \$8.67 per share; - 12,840,904 shares of common stock reserved for future issuance under our 2021 Plan which will become effective upon the execution and delivery of the underwriting agreement for this offering (including shares of common stock reserved for issuance under our 2013 Plan which shares will be added to the shares reserved under the 2021 Plan upon its effectiveness); - 550,000 shares of common stock reserved for future issuance under our ESPP which will become effective upon the execution and delivery of the underwriting agreement for this offering; and - 336,004 shares of common stock issuable upon the exercise of options to purchase shares of our common stock to be granted to certain of our employees under our 2021 Plan, which grants will become effective in connection with this offering, at an exercise price per share equal to the initial public offering price in this offering.